-The Daguan Treatise is the first text to propose and standardize the seven rounds of water pouring and tea whisking in the tea-tipping process.
-The text focuses primarily on the color and shape of the tea foam as it is stirred up by whisking the tea paste with the water each time it is poured into the bowl, stating that the balanced control of the hand over the whisk is particularly important because a loss of balance would ruin the color and texture of the foam.
-It creates a term, water’s feet (shuijiao), to refer to incomplete coverage of the surface of the tea by the foam.
-Our experiments demonstrate that if we do not whisk the tea well, there is still foam on the surface of the tea, but the foam does not last long or cover the full surface of the tea (fig. 1.3 and fig. 1.4).
+The Daguan Treatise is the first text to propose and standardise the seven stages of water pouring and tea whisking in the tea-tipping process.
+The text focuses primarily on the colour and consistency of the tea foam as it is stirred up by whisking the tea paste with the water each time it is poured into the bowl, stating that the balanced control of the hand over the whisk is significant because a loss of balance would ruin the colour and texture of the foam.
+The term “water’s feet” (shuijiao) was used to refer to incomplete coverage of the surface of the tea by the foam.
+My experiments demonstrated that if the tea is not correctly whisked, the foam produced does not last or cover the entire surface of the tea (Fig. 1.3 and Fig. 1.4).
 The reason is that when the tea maker uses old water (water that is too hot) or when the movements of his fingers and wrist are not coordinated, the porridge-like surface (zhoumian, which means the surface foam) of the tea does not coagulate, and the “power” of the tea fizzles out.
-Although the “mist and cloud” (wuyun) spread, it is likely that water’s feet will emerge.
+Although the “mist and cloud” (wuyun) spread, it is likely that “water’s feet” will emerge.

-The general tea-tipping process, according to our reading, is like this (see also Appendix III):
+The general tea-tipping process, according to our reading, is as follows (see also Appendix III):

-In order to set up the “foundation” of the tea’s [foamy] surface, a tea maker has to gently tip an appropriate portion of water into the bowl containing the tea powder and mix to produce the tea paste.
+In order to set up the “foundation” of the tea’s [foamy] surface, a tea maker has to gently tip an appropriate amount of water into the bowl containing the tea powder and mix to produce the tea paste.
 Then he whisks the tea paste and gradually strengthens the power [of the tea].
 Once the tea maker has stirred up the foam well, [the result] is like the fermentation of the yeast of the sprout, the stars, and the moon.
-[We are not sure how the metaphors of stars and the moon are applied to the foam, but we know that the first whisking produces a favorable condition for the creation of the surface foam and forestalls the appearance of the water’s feet.]
+[We are not sure how the metaphors of stars and the moon are applied to the foam, but we know that the first whisking produces favourable conditions for the creation of the surface foam and prevents the appearance of the “water’s feet”.]

 The second pouring of hot water should circumscribe the tea surface once.
-[The tea maker] must pour quickly, and then stop decisively, and all without disturbing the surface of the tea.
-If the tea maker then whisks the tea energetically, the color will spread and the tea will resemble a cascade of pearl beads.
+[The tea maker] must pour quickly and then stop decisively, all without disturbing the surface of the tea.
+If the tea maker whisks the tea energetically, the colour will spread, and the tea will resemble a cascade of pearl beads.

-The tea maker needs to use the same amount of hot water at the third pouring, but the whisking needs to be light and even.
-The “grain patterns and crabs’ eyes” will gradually emerge and by now the tea will have assumed 60-70% of its final color.
-[We postulate that the grain patterns and crabs’ eyes refer to the formation of the foam and at this stage.]
+The tea maker needs to use the same amount of hot water in the third pouring, but the whisking needs to be light and even.
+The “grain patterns and crabs’ eyes” will gradually emerge; by now, the tea will have assumed 60–70% of its final colour.
+[We postulate that the grain patterns and crabs’ eyes refer to the foam formation at this stage.]

-Less hot water should be used in the fourth round, while the whisking slows down and generates “light clouds” (qingyun).
+Less hot water should be used in the fourth stage while the whisking slows down and generates “light clouds” (qingyun).

-In the fifth round, more hot water can be added, while the whisking should be light but penetrating.
+In the fifth stage, more hot water can be added, while the whisking should be light but penetrating.
 If [the foam] is still not completely formed, the tea maker should whisk the tea harder.
-If the foam is completely formed, he can slow down and moderate his efforts.
-In this stage, “mist and snow” (ai, xue) are generated and the tea reaches its full color.
+He can slow down and moderate his efforts if the foam is completely formed.
+In this stage, “mist and snow” (ai, xue) are generated, and the tea reaches its final colour.